Mohammed Tahir Monguno: Political career

-Monguno, a member of the ruling All progressive congress (APC) emerged winner at the 2019 general elections to return to the lower chamber for the fourth consecutive term to represents Marte, Monguno and Nganzai Federal Constituency of Borno state.

-He was previously elected to the House of Representatives in 1992 where he represented the Marte, Monguno and Nganzai federal constituency of Borno state before the presidential election of June 12, 1993 was annulled leading to the abrupt end of the tenure of all elected representatives.
+Monguno, a member of the ruling All progressive congress (APC) emerged winner in the 2019 general elections to return to the lower chamber for the fourth consecutive term to represent Marte, Monguno and Nganzai Federal Constituency of Borno state.
+He was previously elected to the House of Representatives in 1992 where he represented the Marte, Monguno and Nganzai federal constituency of Borno state before the 1993 military coup which lead to the abrupt end of the tenure of all elected representatives.

 Speakership race

 In 2015, during the House leadership tussle of the 8th assembly, Monguno who initially aspired for the leadership of the House stepped down to run for the post of deputy speaker under a joint ticket with Femi Gbajabiamila.
 However, he was defeated by Hon.
 Sulaiman Lasun.

 In the 9th assembly that began in 2019, Monguno was initially one of the top contenders for the position of the Speaker House of Representatives of Nigeria, within the APC caucus.
 However, he later withdrew from the race to endorse and support Femi Gbajabiamila who was the choice of the party.